 For some, this will eventually lead to a serious illness like lung cancer, mesothelioma, or asbestosis.
-These terminal illnesses usually develop decades after the exposure.
+These terminal illnesses usually develop decades after exposure.

 Porter Hayden may not have made the asbestos insulation it used, but the company still put many at risk by installing it in various buildings.

 The courts found Porter Hayden liable for a number of individual cases of asbestos illnesses because the company installed these products that caused the exposure.

-Porter Hayden faced thousands of other lawsuits and often had to pay large settlement sums.
+- Porter Hayden faced thousands of other lawsuits and often had to pay large settlement sums.
 This includes a 1992 case in which the company paid three plaintiffs a total of $11.2 million.